Schizophrenia, Faith & Business: Loving Jesus While Running a Startup

 Tomas Heligr-Pyke

 Thank you.
-So good.
-Something me?
-Yeah.
-The heavenly Father.
-Thank you for everything that you do in everyone's life.
+Heavenly Father, thank you for everything you do in everyone’s life.
 Thank you for looking after us through thick and thin.
 Thank you for being with us.
-Please.
-Bless everyone listening to the podcast.
-Let's dive.
-Bless me because we know that you're always with us through everything that we may be going through, no matter how tough it may feel in the situation or how tough it might be in the current moment, we know deep down that you're still with us and then you're not going to let us down.
+Please bless everyone listening to the podcast.
+Bless Dave and bless me.
+We know you’re always with us through everything we may be going through—no matter how tough it feels in the moment—we know deep down you won’t let us down.

 00:34:59:02 - 00:35:08:03